 About Me

-I am a geographer seeking to use remote sensing and GIS to explore the relationships between snow and our changing climate.
+I am a geographer and data analyst who uses remote sensing and GIS to explore the relationships between snow and our changing climate.